 Masses of Pilgrims

-The masses of people ascending up the hill and gathering in droves is impressive to behold.
+The masses of people ascending up the hill and gathering in droves are impressive to behold.
 I estimated somewhere between 100,000 – 150,000 pilgrims making their way up the hill.
 Cornelius told me that at one point, it was recorded that over 250,000 people showed up.

 Pilgrims start their journey from villages far as 55km away waving banners and flags that represent their communities as they continue their march towards a steep hill, called the “Way of the Cross,” to gather pray at a wooden statue of the Virgin Mary.

 The statue is purported to have caused hundreds of miracles and fulfilled wishes.
 Besides its religious significance, a pilgrimage is a communal event illustrating the spiritual unity of Hungarians living in Transylvania.